bufbuild-ru/docs/docs/configuration/v1beta1/buf-yaml/index.md

 # buf.yaml v1beta1 configuration

+::: tip Note
-::: tip The `v1beta1` configuration file described in this page is deprecated and we recommend upgrading to a [`v2`](../../v2/buf-yaml/) configuration.
+The `v1beta1` configuration file described in this page is deprecated and we recommend upgrading to a [`v2`](../../v2/buf-yaml/) configuration.
 For instructions and context, see the [migration guide](../../../migration-guides/migrate-v2-config-files/).
 :::

 The `buf.yaml` file defines a [module](../../../cli/modules-workspaces/), and is placed at the root of the Protobuf source files it defines.
 The placement of the `buf.yaml` configuration tells `buf` where to search for `.proto` files, and how to handle imports.This file contains [lint](../../../lint/rules/) and [breaking change detection](../../../breaking/rules/) rules, and if applicable, the name of your module and a list of dependencies.